• Skip to primary navigation

 Expert Tips

-• Frozen udon or freshly made udon is highly recommended!
-The texture is much bouncier and chewier than the vacuumed sealed shelf-stable kind.
+• Frozen or freshly made udon is strongly recommended as the texture is bouncier and chewier than the vacuumed sealed shelf-stable kind.

-• Don't over soak the udon noodles or they will become soggy.
+• Don't over soak or overcook the udon noodles as they can become soggy quickly.

-• Render out some of the bacon fat so the fat flavors the rose sauce.
+• Render out the bacon fat and remove most of it so the sauce is less greasy.

 Instructions